 by Julianne Hale

-Julianne Hale is a freelance writer and Natural Awakenings franchise magazine editor in Cleveland, Tennessee.
+Julianne Hale is a writer and editor for Natural Awakenings and blogs about family life at AnotherGrayHair.WordPress.com.

 The Difficult Decision to Say Goodbye: A Local Vet’s Perspective

 by Dr. Tiffany Norton